nofitnessforpurpose/rdtxt/readme.md

 ## Use Case
-A standalone viewer for viewing of text files.
+A light weight POPL standalone viewer for viewing of text files.
 The text files might for example have been created locally on the device or downloaded.
+Typical files might be a help file or documentation.

 Note
 Organiser II program files are not text files.
 Attempting to open a program file may lock the device!
 Pressing CLEAR and Q may exit the program.